ItsaiNk/Project-PepperSociale-Group-9/README.md

 The first detection cycle begins automatically at the end of the launch phase, when all nodes are activated.
 Afterwards, you can do another detection cycle without rebooting the robot, using the following command on a new terminal window:

-    rostopic pub head_movement_start std_msgs/String "reset"
+#rostopic pub head_movement_start std_msgs/String "reset"

 ### How it works

 First of all, the launch file starts the bringup of the robot.
 Then all the nodes of the package are started.

-The "pepper_start" node is the heart of the package.
-It calls the pepper_stiffness service provided by the "pepper_stiffness" node, in order to activate Pepper's engines.
-When the detector node is fully loaded, it notices to "pepper_start" through the "detector_loaded" topic.
+The "pepper_start" node and the "pepper_cognitive" node are the heart of the package.
+The first calls the pepper_stiffness service provided by the "pepper_stiffness" node, in order to activate Pepper's engines.
+When the detector node is fully loaded, "pepper_cognitive" notices to "pepper_start" through the "detector_loaded" topic.
 After that the main routine begins:
 - pepper_start says to head_movement_controller node the next head position through the appropriates topics;
-- when a head movement ends, pepper_start uses the pepper_vision service to acquire an image by the pepper front camera, that is sent to the detector_node;
+- when a head movement ends, pepper_start uses the pepper_vision service to acquire an image by the pepper front camera, that is sent to the "pepper_cognitive" node;
+- the "pepper_cognitive" node calls the detection service in the "detector_node", that examines the image and returns the list of labels of the objects detected;
-- the detector_nodes examines the image and uses the pepper_speech service in order to let pepper say the list of detected objects.
+- the "pepper_cognitive" node calls the pepper_speech service in order to let pepper say the list of detected objects.
 At the same time, pepper_start continues with the successive head movement.

+In total, Pepper will acquire the images, respectively of the central view, left and right ones.

 ## Project Structure